How to Start a Diary

 Interestingly, which type of pen/pencil you use says a lot about your personality.
-[Link to quiz.]
+You can, actually, quiz yourself.

 Also, make sure you get a decent, good quality diary that will last some time—you don’t want it to fall apart after a few weeks!

 Writing in the same location every day can help you stay committed.
 It will create structure and help to develop a routine.